Large filters of quasiorder lattices can be generated by few elements: Introduction

+A cardinal number $\eta>\aleph_0$ is \emph{strongly inaccessible} if for any cardinal $\lambda$, \ $\lambda<\eta\then 2^\lambda<\eta$ and, in addition, for any set $I$ of cardinals smaller than $\eta$, \ $|I|<\eta \then \sup I<\eta$.
+We call a cardinal number $\lambda$ \emph{accessible} if there exists no strongly inaccessible cardinal number $\eta$ such that $\eta\leq \lambda$.
+For example, the finite cardinals and $\beth_\lambda$ for $\lambda\leq \omega$ are accessible.
+We know from Kuratowski's result, see \cite{kuratowski} and see also Levy \cite{levy} for a secondary source that if ZFC has a model, then it also has a model in which all cardinal numbers are accessible.

-\tbf{\emph{Four-element generating sets:}} \ With the exception of $|X|\in\set{4, 6, 8, 10}$, Cz\'edli \cite{czg2017fourgen} proved that if $X$ is a set with $|X|\leq \aleph_0$, then $\Quo X$ is 4-generated.
-Furthermore, \cite{czg2017fourgen} also proves that for any set $X$ with at least three elements, $\Quo X$ is not 3-generated.
+As the next step after Chajda and Cz\'edli \cite{chajdaczg}, Tak\'ach \cite{takach} extended the result of \cite{chajdaczg} to every set $X$ of accessible cardinality.
+About two decades later, Dolgos \cite{dolgos} proved that $\Quo X$ is 5-generated for any set $X$ with size (=cardinality) $|X|\leq \aleph_0$, and Kulin \cite{kulin} extended this result by proving that $\Quo X$ is 5-generated for any set $X$ with an accessible cardinality.
+Not much later, with the exception of $|X|\in\set{4, 6, 8, 10}$, Cz\'edli \cite{czg2017fourgen} proved that if $X$ is a set with $|X|\leq \aleph_0$, then $\Quo X$ is 4-generated.
+Furthermore, \cite{czg2017fourgen} also proved that for any set $X$ with at least three elements, $\Quo X$ is not 3-generated.
 Soon thereafter, Cz\'edli and Kulin \cite[Theorem 3.5]{czgkulin} reduced the number of exceptions and permitted all infinite sets $X$ with accessible cardinalities.
+We summarize these results as follows.

-Thus, we know that \begin{lemma}[Cz\'edli \cite{czg2017fourgen}, Cz\'edli and Kulin \cite{czgkulin}] If $X$ is an at least two-element set of an accessible cardinality and this cardinality is different from $4$, then the complete lattice $\Quo X$ is $4$-generated.
-For $|X|\geq 3$, $\Quo X$ is not $3$-generated.
-For $|X|=4$, $\Quo X$ is $5$-generated but we do not know whether it is $4$-generated or not. \end{lemma}
+\begin{lemma}[Cz\'edli \cite{czg2017fourgen}, Cz\'edli and Kulin \cite{czgkulin}] If $X$ is an at least two-element set of an accessible cardinality and this cardinality is different from $4$, then the complete lattice $\Quo X$ is $4$-generated as a complete lattice.
+For $|X|\geq 3$, $\Quo X$, as a complete lattice, is not $3$-generated.
+For $|X|=4$, $\Quo X$ is $5$-generated. \end{lemma}